openmc-dev/openmc/docs/source/usersguide/random_ray.rst

 Subdivision of Flat Source Regions
 ----------------------------------

-A "cell" in OpenMC is analogous to a "flat source region" (FSR) in flat source MOC and random ray.
-While the scattering and fission sources within an OpenMC cell are treated continuously, they are assumed to be invariant (flat) within a MOC or random ray FSR.
+While the scattering and fission sources in Monte Carlo are treated continuously, they are assumed to be invariant (flat) within a MOC or random ray flat source region (FSR).
 This introduces bias into the simulation, which can be remedied by reducing the physical size of the FSR to dimensions below that of typical mean free paths of particles.

 In OpenMC, this subdivision currently must be done manually.
 The level of subdivision needed will be dependent on the fidelity the user requires.
 For